Cats are curious creatures that love to climb, scratch, and lounge in cozy spaces.

 • Detachable feeding bowl (so your older cat can grab a drink without walking to the kitchen)

-Your senior cat will definitely enjoy play time using this tree.
+Your senior cat will definitely enjoy playing with this tree.

 HOPERAN Floor-to-Ceiling Cat Tree